Exit Intent Popups: Capturing Last-Minute Sales with Offers This 4th of July

 Nowadays, not working on mobile optimization means losing clients.
 Most people are on their phones all day.

-If someone uses their smartphone to visit our website and sees an unoptimized popup, they won’t pay attention to it.
+If someone uses their smartphone to visit your website and sees an unoptimized popup, they won’t pay attention to it.
 You don’t want all your effort to go to waste like that.
 Design ads that work well on all devices.

 Timing plays a key role in the effectiveness of exit-intent popups.
 If they don’t show up at the right time, they won’t bring the same benefits.
 Ensure they don’t appear in an intrusive moment when users are doing other things on your website.